 This brings us to the file selection screen.
-If you pull down the menu Files of type: at the bottom of the dialog box, you will see several file types supported including .png, .jpg, and .pdf.
+If you pull down the menu Files of type: at the bottom of the dialog box, you will see several file types supported including portable network graphics (PNG), JPEG, and portable document format (PDF).

 Select a File name for your file, and place it somewhere you can later find and delete.
-We usually recommend saving images as .png files.
-The lossy compression of .jpg often creates noticeable artifacts in the images generated by ParaView, and the compression of .png is better than most other raster formats.
+We usually recommend saving images as PNG files.
+The lossy compression of JPEG often creates noticeable artifacts in the images generated by ParaView, and the compression of PNG is better than most other raster formats.